 Global warming is primarily a problem of too much greenhouse gases in the atmosphere.
 They act as a blanket, trapping heat and warming the planet.
 Greenhouse gases are produced by several human activities.
 The sectors that contribute significantly to these emissions are energy supply, including the internet, industry, forestry, agriculture and transport.

 Earth’s population is growing rapidly.
-In our growning need for food, agricultural practices aggravate the problem of global warming.
-The effect arise from manufacture and use of pesticides and fertilizers, fuel and oil for tractors, equipment, transportation, electricity for lighting, cooling, and heating, and emissions of CO2, methane, nitrous oxide and other greenhouse gases.
+In our growing need for food, agricultural practices aggravate the problem of global warming.
+The effects arise from manufacture and use of pesticides and fertilizers, fuel and oil for tractors, equipment, transportation, electricity for lighting, cooling, and heating, and emissions of CO2, methane, nitrous oxide and other greenhouse gases.
+This is of course due to our western eating habits.

 Cutting down and burning forests